 - 1 tsp black pepper

-Place rice mixture in casserole dish.
+Place rice mixture in a 2 qt. casserole dish.
 I like to spray it with cooking spray to make it easier to dish up.

 Mix seasonings together and sprinkle evenly over top of the chicken and rice.